FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 type xs:decimal.

-The `<mappedDatatype>` element allows any snippet of well-formed XML to be pasted in as a child element that is meaningful specification to an encoding protocol.
+The `<mappedDatatype>` element allows any snippet of well-formed XML to be pasted in as a child element that is a meaningful specification to an encoding protocol.

 The ISO/IEC 11404 General Purpose Datatypes standard contains a taxonomy